Artyom Shneyerov

-Artyom Shneyerov was a microeconomist working at Concordia University in Montreal, Quebec, Canada.
+Artyom Shneyerov (died October 24, 2017) was a microeconomist working at Concordia University in Montreal, Quebec, Canada.
 He was also an associate editor of the International Journal of Industrial Organization from 2009 until his death in 2017.
 His research is in the fields of game theory, industrial organization and applied econometrics.

 In his paper "An empirical study of auction revenue rankings: the case of municipal bonds", he introduced an approach for the estimation of counterfactual revenues in a common value auction without the need to identify model primitives.
 He showed that for any given reserve price, equilibrium bids from first-price auctions can be used to identify the expected revenues in Vickrey auction with the same reserve price.
 In addition, he derived an explicit bound on expected revenue for English auctions.
 His approach is based on the revenue ranking theorem of Milgrom and Weber.
 He has applied these results to municipal bond auctions in California.